Collaborative Knowledge Distillation via a Learning-by-Education Node Community: Conclusions

-The research leading to these results has received funding from the European Union’s Horizon 2020 research and innovation program under grant agreement No 951911 (AI4Media).
-This publication reflects only the authors’ views.
-The European Commission is not responsible for any use that may be made of the information it contains.

-\begin{IEEEbiography} [{ }] {Anestis Kaimakamidis} received a M.Eng. in Electrical and Computer Engineering (2023) from the Aristotle University of Thessaloniki (AUTH), Greece.
-He is a research assistant at the Artificial Intelligence and Information Analysis laboratory of AUTH, specializing in artificial intelligence.
-His current research interests are computer vision, machine learning, continual learning, and other learning paradigms. \end{IEEEbiography}
+\begin{IEEEbiography} [{ }] {Anestis Kaimakamidis} received a M.Eng. in electrical and computer engineering (2023) from the Aristotle University of Thessaloniki (AUTH), Greece.
+He was a research assistant with the Artificial Intelligence and Information Analysis Laboratory of AUTH, specializing in artificial intelligence.
+He is currently pursuing a M.Sc. in artificial intelligence at the Northeastern University of Boston, U.S.A.
+His research interests include computer vision, machine learning and continual learning. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }] {Dr. Ioannis Mademlis} (S’17-M’18-SM’22) is a computer scientist, specialized in artificial intelligence.
-He received a Ph.D. in machine learning and computer vision (2018) from the Aristotle University of Thessaloniki (AUTH), Greece.
-He was a postdoctoral research associate at AUTH (2018-'22) and at the Harokopio University of Athens, Greece (2022-'24).
-In 2022-'23, he was an adjunct professor of machine learning at the Athens University of Economics and Business, Greece.
-He has participated in 6 European Union-funded R\&D projects, having co-authored approximately 70 publications in academic journals and international conferences.
-He is a committee member of the International Artificial Intelligence Doctoral Academy (IAIDA).
+\begin{IEEEbiography}[{ }] {Dr. Ioannis Mademlis} (S’17-M’18-SM’22) is a computer scientist specializing in computer vision and machine learning.
+He received his Ph.D. in 2018 from the Aristotle University of Thessaloniki (AUTH), in Thessaloniki, Greece.
+He was a postdoctoral research associate at AUTH and at the Harokopio University of Athens, in Athens, Greece.
+He has been an adjunct lecturer at the Athens University of Economics and Business and at the National and Kapodistrian University of Athens, in Athens, Greece.
+He has participated in 6 European Union-funded R\&I projects, having (co-)authored approximately 80 publications in academic journals and international conferences.
+He is a member of the AI Curriculum Committee of the International Artificial Intelligence Doctoral Academy (AIDA).
 His current research interests include machine learning, computer vision, autonomous robotics and human-computer interaction. \end{IEEEbiography}